prestongarno/jdk-9-scripts/README.md

-#One stop shop for hacking OpenJdk 1.9 with Intellij IDE
+##One stop shop for hacking OpenJdk 1.9 with Intellij IDE

 Generates XML module and dependency configuration files for Intellij to set up all of the core ~68 modules set to be released with java 9.
 Three steps to get started with a pretty neat JDK - complete with an experimental AOT compiler, embedded JavaScript, the JShell REPL and more!

 1) Pull the latest source from the OpenJdk Mercurial repositories and run ./get_source in the project root

-2) From the OpenJdk 9 root run "curl https://github.com/prestongarno/jdk-9-scripts/intellij-config-modules.sh > ./intellij-config-modules.sh"
+2) From the OpenJdk 9 root run `curl https://raw.githubusercontent.com/prestongarno/jdk-9-scripts/master/intellij-config-modules.sh > ./intellij-config-modules.sh`

 3) Run `chmod +x intellij-config-modules.sh && ./intellij-config-modules.sh` and wait for it to complete